-Current and future projects at the Kiruna mine
+Completed and ongoing projects at the Kiruna mine

 Although the 1,045m haulage level was originally expected to serve the mine until at least 2015, higher production rates meant that a new level and shaft-hoisting system would be needed in future.

-New mine locomotives and cars will be bought for a 1,435mm-wide track that will be wider than the previous mine levels.
+New mine locomotives and cars were bought for a 1,435mm-wide track that is wider than the previous mine levels.

 An estimated 615Mt of crude ore will be mined over its lifetime, resulting in nearly 375Mt of finished products including pellets and special products.

-The new level is expected to be completed by early 2017.
-Based on a yearly production of approximately 19Mt of finished products, the operating life of the Kiruna mine will be increased by more than 20 years to 2030.
+Based on a production capacity of approximately 19Mtpa of finished products, the operating life of the Kiruna mine will be increased by more than 20 years to 2030.

 The company also invested $925m in a third pelletising plant at Kiruna that was commissioned on 17 June 2008.
 The project also included a concentrator and ancillary equipment.
 The world’s largest grate-kiln pelletising plant, KK4 has an initial capacity of 5Mt/y of pellets, with the potential to increase its capacity to 6Mt/y.

-With the contribution of the pelletising plants, production capacity of LKAB increased by nearly 10Mt pellets annually.
+With the contribution of the pelletising plants, the production capacity of LKAB increased by nearly 10Mtpa.
 Due to market slow down, one of the pelletising plants in Kiruna was closed in December 2009.

 Contractors involved with the Kiruna mine deepening project

-Midroc Electro is providing a fully automatic process control and train transportation systems to for the new mining level.
-Bombardier Transportation will act as a subcontractor to Mirdroc Electric.
-Bombardier will provide its fully automated driverless INTERFLO 150 train control technology to support the operations of the new level.
+Midroc Electro was contracted to provide fully automatic process control and train transportation systems for the new mining level.
+As a subcontractor to Mirdroc Electric, Bombardier Transportation is providing its fully automated driverless INTERFLO 150 train control technology to support the operations of the new level.